Peripartum Pelvic Floor Physical and Occupational Therapy in San Francisco, CA

 327815109-postpartum-sexual-dys

-All new moms should undergo an evaluation with a pelvic floor physical therapist.
-Ideally, this evaluation would occur in the first year following delivery; however, it is never too late to see a pelvic floor physical therapist.
-Postpartum pelvic floor physical therapy can help with:
+All new moms should undergo an evaluation with a pelvic floor physical and occupational therapists.
+Ideally, this evaluation would occur in the first year following delivery; however, it is never too late to see a pelvic floor physical and occupational therapists.
+Postpartum pelvic floor physical and occupational therapy can help with:

 • Urinary retention, urgency, frequency, hesitancy, pain, and incontinence (leaking)